telerik/xaml-docs/controls/radnumericupdown/features/formatting.md

 {{region vb-radnumericupdown-formatting_3}}
 	Private Function TestMethod() As RadNumericUpDown
 	    Dim numeric As RadNumericUpDown = New RadNumericUpDown numeric.Value = 10
 	    numeric.ValueFormat = ValueFormat.Numeric
 	    numeric.NumberFormatInfo = New NumberFormatInfo() With {
 	      .NumberDecimalDigits = 2
 	    }
 	    numeric.CustomUnit = "meters"
-	  //the display result is "10.00 meters"
+	    'the display result is "10.00 meters"
-	  return numeric
+	    Return numeric
-	End Sub
+	End Function
 {{endregion}}

 ## Using CustomUnit